+Your name:

+Your Address:

-Your name: Your Address: Daytime telephone number: Evening telephone number: Relationship with school's roll ool e.g. parent of a child on Child's name (if releva ant to your complaint): Please give concise de allow the matter to b ing dates, names of witnesses etc.), to You may continue on separate paper, or attach addi tional documents, if you wish.
+Daytime telephone number:

+Evening telephone number:

+Relationship with school e.g. parent of a child on the school's roll Child's name (if relevant to your complaint):

-Number of additional pages attached
+Please give concise details of your complaint, (including dates, names of witnesses etc.), to allow the matter to be fully investigated:

+You may continue on separate paper, or attach additional documents, if you wish.

-What action, if any, have you already take you spoken with or written to and what w laint? (i.e. who have
+What action, if any, have you already taken to try to resolve your complaint? (i.e. who have you spoken with or written to and what was the outcome?

-,,,

-What actions do you feel might resolve the ne problem at this stage?
+What actions do you feel might resolve the problem at this stage?

-Signature:

-Date:
+Signature: Date:

-Date.

 School use:

 Received by: Date

 Acknowledgement sent by: Date

-Complaint referred to: I
+Complaint referred to:

 Name Date

-THE DIOCESE OF GLOUCESTER

-ACADEMIES TRUST unlocking potential